 Transaction Costs are a necessary cost in administering the Financial Product and impacts Financial Product returns.
-It should not be considered in isolation as returns may be impacted by many factors over time including market returns, the type of Financial Product, the investment densities of the investment manager and the TER.
+It should not be considered in isolation as returns may be impacted by many factors over time including market returns, the type of Financial Product, the investment densager and the TER.